 |Binomial name:||Fucus Vesiculosus|

-Bladder wrack is a species from Fucaceae family.
-It is also known as Cut weed, Black-tang, Sea wrack, Kelp wave, Bladder focus and Quercus marina.
-It is a specific kind of seaweed that can be seen nearby the Pacific and Atlantic coasts situated in US and Europe.
-It is also seen in the Baltic and North Sea as well.
+Bladderwrack is a species from the Fucaceae family.
+It is also known as Cut weed, Black-tang, Sea wrack, Kelp wave, Bladder focus, and Quercus marina.
+It is a specific kind of seaweed that can be seen nearby the Pacific and Atlantic coasts situated in the US and Europe.
+It is also seen in the Baltic and North Seas as well.
 It got the name bladder wrack due to the small air bladders that grow on the seaweed.
 Those air bladders help them to keep floating.
 It has a light green color when alive and changes to brown color after the plant is dead and dried.
 The researchers discovered in 1811 that this seaweed contains iodine that is used to treat goiter.